marviuss/Tweet-Sentiment-Classifier/README.md

 ## Comments and Notes

 You can see the comments, markdowns, and notes throughout the notebook.
-It is important to read them to understand the decisions that were taken and how the dataset was analyzed/commented on
+It is important to read them to understand the decisions that were taken and how the dataset was analyzed/commented on.